People

 Gerry Carter (CV) (Google Scholar)

-I started as a postdoc in the Carter lab in December 2021.
 As a behavioral ecologist, I am broadly interested in how animals have behaviorally, cognitively, and morphologically diversified and adapted to their specific niches.
-Previously, I studied how phyllostomid bats use cognition in the context of foraging.
+Previously, I studied how phyllostomid bats use cognition when foraging.
 I am excited to use bioacoustics and social networks to explore vampire bat social cognition.
 I am passionate about outreach, pedagogy, and making biology a more welcoming and equitable profession for all.
 In my free time I love crafting, urban foraging, recording soundscapes, and admiring lichen.

 Julia Vrtilek

-I started my Ph.D. in the Carter Lab in Autumn 2020, following a B.A. in Biology (Amherst College 2015), an internship in the Page Lab (Smithsonian Tropical Research Institute), and an M.S. in Biology (ETH Zürich 2019).
-I am interested in social behaviors, particularly cooperation, communication, and social learning.
-I am currently using a massive dataset of vampire bat contact calls to study the relationship between social bonds and vocal communication.
-I also plan to study the stability of vampire bat social bonds.
-One of my goals as a scientist is to write clearly and comprehensibly; good writing is an essential part of making both professional and popular science communication accurate, engaging, and accessible.
+I started my Ph.D. in the Carter Lab in 2020, following a B.A. in Biology (Amherst College), an internship at the Smithsonian Tropical Research Institute), and an M.S. in Biology (ETH Zürich).
+I am interested in animal cooperation, communication, and social learning.
+I am currently studying the relationship between social bonds and vocal communication in vampire bats.

 Raven Hartman